 Regardless of whether the seat you pick is an Experience Tech seat or a purchased $5 student ticket, you will be required to show your valid student Michigan Tech ID at the time you pick up your ticket, and at the entrance on game night.

-Note: Michigan Tech Students can still purchase season tickets if they would like to be guaranteed the same seat location for every home game at a low price of $95 (a savings of 63% over the general public price).
+Michigan Tech Students can still purchase season tickets if they would like to be guaranteed the same seat location for every home game.

 What it Covers